Sowmya-Jaganathan/rag-testcase-generator/README.md

 * Generation layer is modular and can be swapped with any LLM.
 * UI is intentionally minimal as per assignment guidance.

+---

 ##  Author

 **Sowmya Jaganathan**
 AI & Data Science Student
-Machine Learning | RAG | QA Automation
+Machine Learning | RAG | QA

+---